jssql1234/docs-sqlacc/docs/usage/Tools New/Fast Report/FR3 FAQ.md

 ![46](../../../../static/img/report/fastReport-basicGuide/46.png)

-### 3. More Description convert RichTextToPlainText
+### 3. How to convert More Description into RichTextToPlainText ?

 Syntax :